zhouchw5/interaction.github.io/README.md

 ![White Canton Tower](https://github.com/zhouchw5/interaction.github.io/blob/Life-in-SYSU/White%20Canton%20Tower.jpg)
 _As a senior otaku(homeboy), I would not go outdoor before if it were not for a UK T4 Visa.
-After finishing my Visa application, I wandered around the Haixinsha Square and the Zhujiang Newtown, where she twined my arm for the first time when walking after her internship interview._
+After finishing my Visa application, I wandered around the Haixinsha Square and the Zhujiang Newtown, where she twined my arm for the first time when walking after her internship interview.
+We shared much time nearby, for some latest movies, for some newly opened restauarants, etc. I guess in some sense the meaning of couples maybe its refreshing something boring when doing singly._